Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Cohomogeneity-one closed s

 Since $G$ is nonabelian, Lemma~\ref{lem:autg2:closed} implies that we cannot obtain compact $G$-invariant manifolds which admit closed \gtstr s.
 This implies that the orbit space cannot be $\Sph^1$ or $[0,1]$ and hence there can be at most one singular orbit.
 In fact in both of our cases there must be a singular orbit (see for instance Lemma~\ref{lem:closed:su3:vol}), \ie we must have $I=[0,\infty)$. $M$ is therefore diffeomorphic to some $G$-equivariant vector bundle over the singular orbit $G/H$.

 Cleyton--Swann analysed the possible singular orbits that can appear.
-It follows from their analysis \cite[Tables 2 \&3]{Cleyton:Swann} that the only spaces admitting a cohomogeneity-one action of $G= \Sp{2}$ or $G=\sunitary{3}$ on which there exist any (metrically complete) closed cohomogeneity-one~\gtstr s are the total spaces of the vector bundles $\Lambda^2_-\Sph^4$ or $\Lambda^2_-\CP^2$ respectively, with the zero section of the vector bundle being the unique singular orbit of the $G$-action.
+It follows from their analysis \cite[Tables 2 \&3]{Cleyton:Swann} that the only spaces admitting a cohomogeneity-one action of $G= \Sp{2}$ or~$G=\sunitary{3}$ on which there exist any (metrically complete) closed cohomogeneity-one~\gtstr s are the total spaces of the vector bundles $\Lambda^2_-\Sph^4$ or $\Lambda^2_-\CP^2$ respectively, with the zero section of the vector bundle being the unique singular orbit of the $G$-action.
 Cleyton--Swann \cite[\S 9]{Cleyton:Swann} understood the conditions under which a smooth closed $G$-invariant\mbox{~\gtstr}~on the open dense set of principal orbits $M^0$ extends to a smooth $G$-invariant~\gtstr~on $M$.
 We will use these smooth extension conditions later in the paper, where their results will be recalled.
-The asymptotically conical \mbox{\gthol~metrics} on $\Lambda^2_-\Sph^4$ and $\Lambda^2_-\CP^2$ constructed by Bryant--Salamon~\cite{Bryant:Salamon} provide instances of such closed~\gtstr s. in this paper we will also construct complete cohomogeneity-one Laplacian shrinkers and steady solitons on both these vector bundles (and in the sequel we also construct complete expanders).
-For most of the examples we construct, like the well-known \mbox{\gthol} examples, the metrics underlying these solitons will be asymptotically conical; unlike for AC torsion-free~\gtstr s, however, the asymptotic cones of these solitons need not be torsion-free~\gtwo-cones.
-Indeed the complete shrinkers we construct are asymptotic to $G$-invariant \emph{closed but non-torsion-free} \gtwo-cones (with cross-section $CP^3$ or $F_{1,2}$ respectively).
+The asymptotically conical \mbox{\gthol~metrics} on $\Lambda^2_-\Sph^4$ and $\Lambda^2_-\CP^2$ constructed by Bryant--Salamon~\cite{Bryant:Salamon} provide instances of such closed~\gtstr s.

+In this paper we will also construct complete cohomogeneity-one Laplacian shrinkers and steady solitons on both these vector bundles (and in the sequel we also construct complete expanders on them).
+For most of the examples we construct, the metrics underlying these solitons will be asymptotically conical, like the well-known \mbox{\gthol} examples; unlike for AC torsion-free~\gtstr s, however, the asymptotic cones of these solitons need not be torsion-free~\gtwo-cones.
+Indeed the complete shrinkers we construct are asymptotic to $G$-invariant \emph{closed but non-torsion-free} \gtwo-cones (with cross-section $\CP^3$ or $\flag$ respectively).
 We also construct complete steady solitons on $\Lambda^2_-\CP^2$ that are not asymptotically conical: instead they have exponential volume growth.